kamilgarey/keyContentSwitcher/README.md

 keyContentSwitcher
 ==================

-JS library to ease make a content swithcer like tabs, accordion and so on
+JS library to ease make a content switcher like tabs, accordion and so on

 Now description is only in russian language.